-The Catholic hierarchy of western Canada was French.
-The area in which Ukrainians settled in the early part of the century was under the jurisdiction of the bishop of St. Albert, near Edmonton, Bishop Vital Grandin who died in 1902 and his auxiliary, Bishop Emile Legal, who succeeded him.
-It was he who made the first efforts to provide for the spiritual needs of the Ukrainian settlers with the help of the Oblate Fathers.
+The Catholic hierarchy of Western Canada was French.
+The area in which Ukrainians settled in the early part of the century was under the jurisdiction of the bishop of St. Albert, near Edmonton, Bishop Vital Grandin, who died in 1902, and his auxiliary, Bishop Emile Legal, who succeeded him.
+Bishop Grandin made the first efforts to provide for the spiritual needs of the Ukrainian settlers with the help of the Oblate Fathers.
 Among the outstanding French priests who helped the first missionary group of Basilian Fathers was primarily Frs.
 Lacombe, Leduc, and A. Jan.

 There had been Ukrainian priests prior to 1902, but only on a temporary basis.
-In his memoirs of 1897, Rev. Nestor Dmytriw mentioned that young Ukrainian girls worked in Edmonton in hotels and in private homes, and attended school three days a week.
+In his memoirs of 1897, Rev. Nestor Dmytriw mentioned that young Ukrainian girls worked in Edmonton in hotels and private homes, and attended school three days a week.
 Bishop Legal appointed Fr.
-A. Jan, a French priests who had learned Ukrainian to work among these Ukrainian girls in Edmonton, most of whom were employed as domestics.
+A. Jan, a French priest who had learned Ukrainian, to work among these Ukrainian girls in Edmonton, most of whom were employed as domestics.

 The first permanent Ukrainian Greek Catholic missionaries arrived on a frosty autumn evening on October 31, 1902, to the Strathcona station, in South Edmonton as the last station in the Prairie Provinces.
-They were Fr.
+They were: Fr.
 Platonid Filas, Fr.
 Sozont Dydyk, Fr.
-Anton Strotsky, Bro.
-Jeremiah Yamishewsky and four Sister Servant Servants of Mary immaculate: Sister Amrosia Lenkewich, Sr. Isidora Shypowsky, Sr. Emelia Klapoushuk and Sr. Taida Letawsky.
-The first snow fell on the second day in the morning, as if a white carpet welcoming them to their unknow destination.
+Anton Strotsky, and Bro.
+Jeremiah Yamishewsky.
+With them came four Sisters Servants of Mary Immaculate: Sister Amrosia Lenkewich, Sr. Isidora Shypowsky, Sr. Emelia Klapoushuk and Sr. Taida Letawsky.
+The first snow fell on the second day in the morning, as if a white carpet were welcoming them to their unknown destination.

-The priests began to serve around the Edmonton area: Rev. S. Dydyk at Rabbit Hill, present day Leduc, Rev. A. Strotsky at Star, Rev. P. Filas at Beaver Lake.
+The priests began to serve around the Edmonton area: Rev. S. Dydyk at Rabbit Hill, present day Leduc, Rev. A. Strotsky at Star and Rev. P. Filas at Beaver Lake.
 Rev. P. Filas arrived at Beaver Lake on November 7th, 1902 and on Sunday the following day had his first sermon to the parishioners in a local church.
-Sister Taida died soon afterwards.
+Sister Taida Letawsky died soon afterwards.

-The first official Ukrainian Liturgy in Edmonton was celebrated on November 9, 1902, in St. Joachim’s Church, administered by the French Oblates.
+The first official Ukrainian Liturgy in Edmonton was celebrated on November 9, 1902, in St. Joachim Church, administered by the French Oblates.
 Rev. Strotsky officiated and Rev. Dydyk preached the sermon.
 The choir consisted of a group of Ukrainians from Rabbit Hill.
-The Ukrainians continued to use St. Joachim’s, with alloted time for the Ukrainian Liturgy every Sunday and holidays.
+The Ukrainians continued to use St. Joachim, with allotted time for the Ukrainian Liturgy every Sunday and on holidays.
 During most of their first year in Canada, the Fathers in the Edmonton area lived with the Oblates.

 One month after the arrival of the Ukrainian missionaries, Bishop Legal acquired some land in Edmonton for the Ukrainians.
 Frs.
 Filas and Dydyk decided to go ahead with the building of a church on that property.
-With money borrowed from the French bishop and priest, they built a church 60 feet long and 40 feet wide.
-It was built in 1904 at a cost of $2,500.
+With money borrowed from the French bishop and priests, they built a church 60 feet long and 40 feet wide.
+The exterior was built in 1904 at a cost of $2,500.